Humanz Tour

 The Humanz Tour was a concert tour by the British alternative rock virtual band Gorillaz, in support of their fifth studio album Humanz.

 Visuals

 Described as "a totally immersive interactive experience with the audience" by frontman Damon Albarn, the Humanz Tour utilized a large screen behind the band to project music videos and visuals alongside live music, much like the band's previous tours.
 Humanz collaborators who were unable to present themselves for the concerts were represented by pre-recorded video, a technique previously utilized in Demon Days Live.
 The set and production for the tour was designed by London-based design studio Block9.

 Set list

-The following setlist was obtained from the concert held at the Huntington Bank Pavilion in Chicago, on 8 July 2017.
+The following set list was obtained from the concert held at the Huntington Bank Pavilion in Chicago, on 8 July 2017.
 It is not a representation of all shows on the tour.